Dairy Cows Veal Calves Beef Cattle Fun Facts

 Calves born to dairy cows are separated from their mothers immediately after birth.
-The half who are born female are raised to replace older dairy cows in the milking herd.
-After three or four years of intense milk production, the females are slaughtered and made into ground beef.
+The female calves are raised to replace older dairy cows in the milking herd.
+After three or four years of intense and stressful milk production, the females are sent to slaughter.

-The other half of the calves are male.
-Since they will never produce milk, male dairy calves are of little or no value to the dairy farmer, and are sent to veal farms.
+The male calves also have a horrific fate.
+Since they will never produce milk, male dairy calves are of little or no value to the dairy farmer and are sent to veal farms.
 The veal industry is a byproduct of the dairy industry; by supporting one industry, you are inevitably supporting the other.

-It is common for the 9 million dairy cows in the U.S. Thanks to genetic manipulation and intensive production technologies, each cow produces up to 100 pounds of milk per day – ten times more than they would produce naturally.
-To continue producing milk, they are forced to have a calf every year.
-Like human beings, cows have a nine-month gestation period, and so giving birth every twelve months is physically demanding.
+There are over 9 million dairy cows in the U.S. Thanks to genetic manipulation and intensive production technologies, each cow produces up to 100 pounds of milk per day – ten times more than they would produce naturally.
+To continue producing milk, they are forced to have a calf every year; like humans, cows have a nine-month gestation period, and so giving birth every twelve months is physically demanding.

-Cows are also artificially re-impregnated while they are still lactating from their previous birthing, so their bodies are still producing milk during seven months of their nine-month pregnancy.
+Cows are artificially re-impregnated while they are still lactating from their previous birthing, so their bodies are still producing milk during seven months of their nine-month pregnancy.
 As a result, the cows’ bodies are under constant stress, for nothing more than humans’ desire for dairy.

-Further, a cow eating a normal grass diet could not produce milk at the abnormal levels expected on modern dairies, and so today’s dairy cows must be given high energy feeds.
-The unnaturally rich diet causes metabolic disorders including ketosis, which can be fatal, and laminitis, which causes lameness.
+Further, a cow eating a normal grass diet could not produce milk at the abnormally high levels that are standard on modern dairies, so today’s dairy cows must be given high energy feeds.
+The unnaturally rich diet causes metabolic disorders like ketosis, which can be fatal, and laminitis, which causes lameness.

 The dairy industry continues to subject cows to abuses in the name of increased profit.
-Approximately half of the country’s dairy cows suffer from mastitis, a bacterial infection of their udders.
-Other diseases such as Bovine Leukemia Virus, Bovine Immunodeficiency Virus, and Johne’s disease, are also rampant in U.S. dairy cows.
+Approximately half of the country’s dairy cows suffer from mastitis, a bacterial infection of their udders, from being constantly milked.
+Other diseases such as Bovine Leukemia Virus, Bovine Immunodeficiency Virus, and Johne’s disease, are also rampant in U.S. dairy cow herds.
 These often go unnoticed and untreated due to long incubation times.
 Because commercial dairy farms have such high numbers of animals, it is impossible for veterinarians to thoroughly examine each cow.
 Even with regular veterinary visits, ailments can often go unnoticed and untreated as vets are forced to consider “herd health” over the health of individual animals.

 Another dairy industry disease caused by intensive milk production is “Milk Fever.”
 This ailment is caused by calcium deficiency, and it occurs when milk secretion depletes calcium faster than it can be replenished in the blood.

 In the U.S., it is legal for farms to inject cows with Bovine Growth Hormone (BGH), a synthetic hormone, to get them to produce even more milk.
 Besides adversely affecting the cows’ health, BGH also increases birth defects in their calves.

 All dairy cows eventually end up at slaughter; both the dairy and beef industries feed into the same system.
-The abuse wreaked upon the bodies of female dairy cows is so intense that the dairy industry also is a huge source of downed cows.
-Cows referred to as downed cows are so sick and/or injured that they are unable to walk or even stand, hence the title “downed”.
+The abuse wreaked upon the bodies of female dairy cows is so intense that many of these cows become “downed.”
+This term refers to cows that are so sick and/or injured that they are unable to walk or even stand.
 Downed cows are routinely dragged or pushed with bulldozers in an attempt to move them to slaughter, even though it is illegal to process non-ambulatory animals.
 Dairy cows are not given any food, water, or protection from the elements for up to 28 hours during their inevitable journey to the slaughterhouse.

-Prior to being hung up by their back legs and bled to death, dairy cows are supposed to be rendered unconscious, as stipulated by the federal Humane Slaughter Act.
+Prior to being hung up by their back legs and bled to death, dairy cows are supposed to be rendered unconscious, as stipulated by the federal Humane Methods of Slaughter Act.
 However, this ‘stunning’ which is usually done by a mechanical blow to the head, is terribly imprecise.
 As a result, conscious cows are often hung upside down, kicking and struggling, while a slaughterhouse worker makes another attempt to render them unconscious.
-Eventually, the animals’ throats will be sliced, whether or not they are unconscious.
+The animals’ throats are sliced, whether or not they are unconscious.

 The veal industry was created as a by-product of the dairy industry to take advantage of an abundant supply of unwanted male calves.
-Close to one million male calves are raised and slaughtered for veal each year.
+Close to a half million male calves are raised and slaughtered for veal each year.

 Calves raised to become veal are also purposely fed an all liquid milk substitute which is deficient in iron and fiber.
-This insufficient diet makes the calves severely anemic in order to produce anemia which results in the pale colored flesh typical of veal.
+This insufficient diet makes the calves severely anemic in order to produce the pale colored flesh that veal-eaters prefer.

 Crate confinement prevents the performance of most of a cow’s natural behaviors including locomotion, resting, sleeping, grooming, circadian rhythms, as well as digestive, reproductive, explorative, and social behavior.
-No straw or bedding is placed in veal crates due to a concern that they will eat the straw and gain iron or fiber content which would color their meat.
+No straw or bedding is placed in veal crates due to a concern that they will eat the straw and ingest extra iron or fiber, which would color their meat.

-Calves are forced to lie on the wooden slats of their crate which are covered in their excrement.
-The result of the calves’ inability to perform any of their natural behaviors is exhibited by stereotypic movements such as head tossing, head shaking, air chewing, scratching, and kicking.
-These movements indicate chronic stress.
+Calves are forced to lie on the wooden slats of their crate, covered in their excrement.
+They exhibit stereotypic movements, such as head tossing, head shaking, air chewing, scratching, and kicking, out of frustration and chronic stress.

-The confinement and insufficient diet of veal calves results in poor health and the prevention of healthy growth and development.
+The confinement and insufficient diet of veal calves results in poor health and a lack of healthy growth and development.
 Calves raised for white veal suffer from serious digestive problems including abnormal gut development and stomach ulcerations.
-Research has shown that calves raised in crates for veal are more susceptible to disease than calves housed in other systems and as such, require three times more medication and medical treatments.
+Research has shown that veal calves raised in crates are more susceptible to disease than calves housed in other systems, and consequently they require three times more medication and medical treatments.

-The European Union has banned the use of veal crates for humane reasons.
+The European Union has banned the use of veal crates because they were determined to be inhumane.

 Many beef cattle are born and live on the range, foraging and fending for themselves for months or even years.
 They are not adequately protected against inclement weather, and they may die of dehydration or freeze to death.
 Injured, ill, or otherwise ailing animals often do not receive necessary veterinary attention.

 While there are humane methods of identification, such as neck chains, ear tags, and microchips, many ranchers continue to use hot iron brands.
-This practice is extremely traumatic and painful, and the animals bellow loudly through the process.
+This practice is extremely traumatic and painful, and the animals bellow loudly throughout the process.
 Beef cattle are also subjected to ‘waddling,’ another type of identification marking.
 This painful procedure entails cutting chunks out of the hide that hangs under the animals’ necks.
 Waddling marks are supposed to be large enough so that ranchers can identify their cattle from a distance, and the procedure is performed without anesthesia.

 Accustomed to roaming unimpeded and unconstrained, range cattle are frightened and confused when humans come to round them up.
 Terrified animals are often injured, some so severely that they become “downed” (unable to walk or even stand).
 These downed animals commonly suffer for days without receiving food, water or veterinary care, and many die of neglect.
-Other downed animals are dragged and/or pushed with tractors on their way to their next horrifying adventure.
+Other downed animals are dragged and/or pushed with tractors on their way to the next horrifying phase in their lives.

-Here, cattle are further frightened and confused as they are goaded through a series of walkways and holding pens, to be shown to and sold to the highest bidder.
+Here, cattle are further frightened and confused as they are goaded through a series of walkways and holding pens to be sold to the highest bidder.
 From the auction, older cattle may be taken directly to slaughter, or they may be taken to a feedlot.
 Younger animals and breeding-age cows may go back to the range.